skeletonlabs/skeleton/.changeset/seven-rockets-add.md

 "@skeletonlabs/skeleton": patch
 ---

-bugfix: apprail tile swap div for button for accessibility
+bugfix: Improved keyboard interaction and accessability for the AppRailTile